jmanywhere/bunai/README.md

   - add / remove fee exclusion status
 - Blacklist
   - blacklist addresses so the funds in their wallets cannot move.
+- MEV Sandwich Block
+  - block transfers when transactions happen in less than 5 blocks.
+There is a function to exclude other wallets.

 ### Taxes